 The tavern is also close to the site where public executions were once held.

-The pub is believed to be haunted by several ghosts, including one that likes to steal people’s drinks.
+The pub is one of several pubs in London believed to be haunted by ghosts, including one that likes to steal people’s drinks.

 Head here after dark for a spooky pint in boldly and ornately decorated surroundings.